elenderg/PAL-1000/instruções de compilação.md

 1. Start up the CAL-4700.exe.
 2. Find the CAL-4700 directory, and use the Duplicate command to make a copy.
-When asked to name the copy, enter "*CAL-4700's son*" just like that, but without the quotes.
+When asked to name the copy, enter "_*CAL-4700's son*_" just like that, but without the quotes.
 This will keep the two directories next to each other in the Finder, and will be a constant reminder of the son's roots.
-3. Open up the new "CAL-4700's son" directory, and delete the CAL-4700.exe.
+3. Open up the new "_CAL-4700's son_" directory, and delete the CAL-4700.exe.
 4. Open up the six source files in the son's directory.
 The quick way is to just drag-select them all, and hit ENTER.
 5. In the Desktop file, find this line...